Danny Shea: West Ham United

 Born in Wapping, London, Shea played for the Builders Arms pub in Stratford, as well as other local teams Pearl United and Manor Park Albion, when he was discovered by West Ham United boss Charlie Paynter.
 He joined the Hammers in 1907, making his debut as an amateur against Norwich City in a December Southern League game.
-He was the club's top scorer for four consecutive seasons between 1908 and 1912, His 15 Southern League goals in were enough to record a fifth season as the club's top league scorer in 1912–13; a recently rerecruited George Hilsdon claimed the main honour with his four FA Cup goals taking him to 17 in all competitions.
+He was the club's top scorer for four consecutive seasons between 1908 and 1912, His 15 Southern League goals in were enough to record a fifth season as the club's top league scorer in 1912–13; a recently recruited George Hilsdon claimed the main honour with his four FA Cup goals taking him to 17 in all competitions.
 Now favoured to Billy Grassam, the 1908–09 season saw 20 goals in 49 appearances, including all four in a game against Plymouth Argyle, and a hat-trick in a 4–2 win over Swindon Town.
 His best was yet to come though; in the 1909–10 season, Shea scored 31 goals in 43 appearances.
 The following season, he managed 28 goals in 39 appearances, including four against Southend United on 31 December 1910.
 He scored twice in an FA Cup game against Nottingham Forest on 14 January 1911, although he admitted afterwards that he had taken full advantage of the dense fog: "I punched both goals into the net in full view of several opponents".

 In 1911–12, Shea managed another two hat-tricks – against Brentford in a 7–4 win on 21 October 1911, and Norwich City in a 4–0 win on 5 April 1912 – to make it 24 goals in 41 appearances that season.
 He formed a great partnership with Fred Harrison and together they scored 40 goals in the season.
 As Shea's stock continued to rise, other clubs could not fail to notice the qualities of the skilful ball player and prolific scorer, and he was described by one football writer as having an "uncanny ability to pass to himself".
 He transferred to Blackburn Rovers halfway through the 1912–13 season for a then-record fee of £2000.
 Despite this, he still managed to appear as the east London club's top scorer for that season, totalling 15 goals in 15 league and cup games.